-Free School Meals provision during Lockdown three (starting 5th Jan 2021)
+Free School Meals (FSM) provision during school Summer holiday

-Children who live in Hull and are currently receiving free school meals will receive food vouchers worth £15 over the February half term week.
+Children who live in Hull and are currently receiving free school meals will receive food vouchers worth £15 over the Summer holiday.

 During term time all children eligible for free school meals who attend Hull schools are either receiving free meals at school, food parcels or supermarket vouchers via their school for those learning at home.